Package epispot

 Building from the source

-to install it instead.
+This is the hardest way to install epispot and it is recommended that you use either PyPI or Anaconda to install it instead.
 However, if you would like to contribute to the repository, this will be particularly useful.

-Clone the repository with:
+Clone the repository and install the dependencies with:

-git clone https://github.com/epispot/epispot # clone epispot/epispot
+git clone https://github.com/epispot/epispot

-cd epispot # open project
+cd epispot

-pip install -r requirements.txt # install package requirements
+pip install -r requirements.txt

-pip install -r bin/requirements.txt # Install CLI requirements
+pip install -r bin/requirements.txt

-Then, build the nightly version with
+Then, build the latest version with:

 git checkout v2.1.1